EpiLink/EpiLink/docs/MaintainerGuide.md

 Retrieving the identity of a user, even if it was done automatically, generates an "id access notification" that is stored in the database.
 A message can also be sent to the user.
 This increases trust from the user: they know that no one stalked their identity as they would have otherwise received a notification.

-?> Refer to the following pages for more information: [Identity Providers](IdentityProviders.md), [Identity retrieval](Api.md#post-useridentity), [ID access notification configuration](#privacy-configuration)
+?> Refer to the following documentation for more information: [Identity Providers](IdentityProviders.md), [Identity retrieval](Api.md#post-useridentity), [ID access notification configuration](#privacy-configuration)

 #### Role management

 EpiLink can manage the roles of your users.
 In a nutshell, whenever a user joins a server (or their roles need to be updated for any reason), EpiLink determines their EpiLink roles, maps them to actual Discord roles, and applies them.

-EpiLink roles are *not* Discord roles, they are intermediate role names that are then mapped to actual Discord roles for each server.
+EpiLink roles are *not* Discord roles, they are intermediate roles that are then mapped to actual Discord roles for each server.
 For example, the user John may have the EpiLink roles `american`, `nice_person` and `student`.
-Each of these roles is then mapped to an actual Discord roles in each server's configuration (for example `american => 894572638928`).
+Each of these roles is then matched to an actual Discord roles in each server's configuration (for example `american => 894572638928` for server A and `american => 917234515` for server B).
 This allows EpiLink to be extremely versatile, allowing you to apply roles across multiple servers very easily.

 "Determining the EpiLink roles" consists in a range of different things:

 - Some EpiLink roles are automatic: for example, the special role `_identified` is given to all users who have their e-mail address stored in the database (i.e. are not anonymous).
+- Some roles can be determined through custom "rules", which are small custom scripts that can do pretty much anything (call a web API, check a local file's contents, etc.).
+These scripts are configured in the [rulebook](Rulebooks.md).

 ## Checklist